 Pair it with Blue

-The other half of Pantone’s Colour of the Year is Serenity – or a light blue.
+The other half of Pantone’s Colour of the Year 2016 was Serenity – or a light blue.
 Added to dusty pink, it makes an unusual but stylish combination and shouldn’t be dismissed in the home.
 This kitchen features pink walls that are so light they’re almost nude and make the perfect backdrop to the blue cabinets.

 Create an Interesting Dining Space